 How These Injuries Happen

-When someone forcefully shakes a baby, the child's head rotates about the neck uncontrollably because infants' neck muscles aren't well developed and provide little support for their heads.
+When someone forcefully shakes a baby, the child's head rotates uncontrollably.
+This is because infants' neck muscles aren't well developed and provide little support for their heads.
 This violent movement pitches the infant's brain back and forth within the skull, sometimes rupturing blood vessels and nerves throughout the brain and tearing the brain tissue.
 The brain may strike the inside of the skull, causing bruising and bleeding to the brain.

-Normal interaction with a child, like bouncing the baby on a knee, will not cause these injuries.
-It's important to never shake a baby under any circumstances.
+Normal interaction with a child, like bouncing the baby on a knee or tossing the baby up in the air, will not cause these injuries.
+But it's important to never shake a baby under any circumstances.

 What Are the Effects?